django-cms/django-cms/docs/installation.rst

 * mptt
 * menus

-.. note:: mptt is shipped with django-cms and at the moment it is not possible
+.. warning:: mptt is shipped with django-cms and at the moment it is not possible
 		  to use a different version of django-mptt.

 Optional